-We will here insert a few lines from her private journal, April 10th, 1831: "I am sitting under this favorite tree, upon the bank of this lovely river, where I have often been blessed in answer to prayer.
-O the peace, the joy there is in believing in Christ!
+We will here insert a few lines from her journal.
+April 10th, 1831: "I am sitting under this favorite tree, upon the bank of this lovely river, where I have seen so many publicly acknowledge their Saviour, in the ordinance of baptism.
+How fit is the emblem, "Buried with Christ, by baptism unto death, that as like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life."
+Rom. chap.
+6th, verse 4.
+It is strange that any shrink from this cross, for underneath is the crown.
+Oh, the peace, the joy there is in believing in Christ!
 My peace is like the gentle stream that rolls before me; there is not a wave disturbs my peaceful breast.
-I know that I have a mansion in the skies, and sudden death to me would be sudden glory.
+I know that I have a mansion in the skies, and sudden death, to me, would be sudden glory.
 I have a conscience void of offence toward God and man, and all is peace within.
-O that I could find language to fully represent the beauties of religion to others; but, alas a finite being cannot fully represent the truth of religion.
+Oh, that I could find language to fully represent the beauties of religion to others; but.
+Alas ! a finite being cannot fully represent the truth of religion.
 I must leave this favored bower; perhaps I shall never be permitted to visit it again.
-Joel passes this place when he visits his dear mother.
-Will he remember that he has solemnly covenanted to serve God?
-O that God would keep him in the faithful discharge of every duty, and may he sometimes think of me when I am far away!
-He seems like a dear brother to me; but, alas!
+Joel passes this place every time he visits his dear mother; doubtless he will always call to mind the time when we received the ordinance of baptism.
+Oh, that God would keep him in the faithful discharge of every duty, and may he sometimes think of me when I am far away.
+He seems like a dear brother to me; but, Alas!
 I must leave him, and all my associates.
-O if I could but live near, where I could see my friends, how happy I should be! but I must leave all that is dear to me, and go among strangers.
-O that God would prepare me for this great trial, and give me grace to bear all that awaits me in future life!"
+Oh, if I could but live near, where I could see my friends, how happy I should be; but I must leave all that is dear to me, and go among stran-Oh, that God would prepare me for this gers. great trial, and give me grace to bear all that awaits me in future life."